China to launch lunar space probe before year's end

 "Not long ago, the United States' Trump Administration revealed an ambition to return to the moon.
 Our country also announced a series of deep space exploration plans," said the official Science and Technology Daily.

-"The moon is the first stop for humanity's march towards deep space," the paper said.
+"The moon is the first stop for humanity's march toward deep space," the paper said.

 In February, the Trump administration asked the National Aeronautics and Space Administration to look into the possibility of manning a heavy-lift rocket mission, expected to be launched in 2018, perhaps setting the stage for a human return to the moon.

-China's new probe is the latest step in its lunar exploration programme.
+China's new probe is the latest step in its lunar exploration program.
 In 2013, it completed its first lunar "soft landing" since 1976 with the Chang'e-3 craft and its Jade Rabbit rover.

 China is aiming to send a probe to the dark side of the moon by 2018, the first ever such trip, and hopes to put astronauts on the moon by 2036.